Reproductive Health Glossary

 Ovarian Reserve

-A term used to describe the quantity and quality of eggs remaining in the ovaries.
-Ovarian reserve naturally declines with age and can be assessed through AMH blood tests and antral follicle counts.
+A term describing the number of eggs remaining in the ovaries.
+Ovarian reserve declines naturally with age.
+It can be estimated through blood tests (like AMH) and ultrasound measurements (like AFC).

 Related terms: